meshcloud/meshcloud-docs/docs/administration.customers.md

 title: Administrate Customers
 ---

-With a Partner Account you can easily manage multiple customer accounts with the Meshcloud Portal.
-The Meshcloud administration area is the place to create and manage your customer accounts.
-You can access the Meshcloud **Administration** Area by opening the settings menu and navigating to the **Administration** Area.
+With a Partner Account you can easily manage multiple customer accounts with the meshcloud Portal.
+The meshcloud administration area is the place to create and manage your customer accounts.
+You can access the meshcloud **Administration** Area by opening the settings menu and navigating to the **Administration** Area.
 In case you do not see a menu entry called **Administration** in your settings menu, your account is probably not a partner account yet.
-Please contact [Meshcloud Support](https://support.meshcloud.io) to transform your account into a partner account.
+Please contact [meshcloud Support](https://support.meshcloud.io) to transform your account into a partner account.

 When selecting **Customers** in the menu bar on the left you can see the list of all customers managed by you.

 ## Creating Managed Customer Accounts

-With Meshcloud you can easily create customer accounts.
+With meshcloud you can easily create customer accounts.

 1. Login to the meshPanel with your partner credentials
 2. If not logged in, please login with your Partner account credentials.